Ten ways to improve your mental wellness. How to use mindfulness and other healthy habits to reduce stress, depression, and anxiety.

 3. Accept your emotions

 We have been conditioned to deny negative feelings, like anger, fear, and sadness.
-Our minds automatically suppress these emotions, especially when the feelings are strong.
+Our minds automatically suppress or redirect these emotions, especially when the feelings are strong.

 However, life is not about perpetual happiness, but rather accepting all the ups and downs as they come.